 - Guest Presenters -

 The Guild invites world-class wood turners to demonstrate and teach.
-The demonstrations are day-long events.
+The demonstrations are day-long events and cost $35.
 The classes are hands-on sessions with the presenter guiding and assisting (limited to 6 students per class).
 These visits provide us with the chance to learn from the very best and they benefit new and experienced turners equally.

 - Classes - members(full & associate)may register for classes as soon as they are announced.
 Your place is secured by payment of the class fee.
 For Guild members, One day class fee is $145, Two day class fee is $285, Half day class fee is $85.
 Registration by non-members is permitted within 60 days of the class, with an extra fee of $30.